You can approach writing a memoir as soul work or you can approach writing as a depressing, meaningless struggle.

 Like many readers of this blog, I myself struggle with the concept of what it means to me to be a writer.

 Notice I have written “what it means to me.”
 I am not much concerned with how other people regard me as a writer.
 Don’t get me wrong: I want to be read and I want to sell my books.
-But, I am not concerned particularly with how other people view me.
+But, I am not concerned particularly with how other people view me personally.
 What I am concerned with is how I view myself.

 Too often, I asked myself if what I was writing was likely to produce income.
 Over the long run, this approach led to being sensitive to the marketability of my writing.
 As a result, writing fiction took its place on the back burner of my creative life and I went many years without writing fiction—which seemed an indulgence that I could not afford.
 Writing fiction had been what I considered writing as soul work.

 Then afterwards, after Martha died, there was a long time of grief.
-The first year, the first fall, I remember spending long hours sitting on the deck of my house just staring out at the back field, I lost any sense of the past and of the future.
+The first year, the first fall, I spent long hours sitting on the deck of my house just staring out at the back field, I lost any sense of the past and of the future.
 All I had was the present.
 And the present was intolerable.